zhangyi921/playground/README.md

 files: `socketClient.js`, `socketServer.js`

 Run both files, client will connect to server and you can use terminal to type messages and send to server.

+There'a also a UDP version of it: `udpClient.js`, `udpServer.js`
+# Security camera example
+file: `securityCamera.py`

+Python is much more powerful on the specific project so I have to use python.
+It uses opencv and flask stream response.
+However audio is not recorded.